Kola9INE/guest_entry/README.md

 The aim is to create a software that handles the guests and power data of the hotel.
 The software has the following sections wiht its predefined function(s).

 The user of this program should create a secret.toml file in the .streamlit folder on the host device as that is what the software uses to create a connection with the mysql database.
 In the secrets.toml file should be the details of the mysql connection parameter (host, user and password).
 It is not neccesary to include a database name in the secrets.toml file as it has been hard coded into the software.
-The name of the database this software have been instructed to create is the 'brava_hotel'.
+The name of the database this software have been instructed to create is the 'sample_hotel'.
 You may change it at your end, if you wish.

 Below are the functions the software has been programmed to do: